anybox/anybox.recipe.odoo/README.rst

 tools, notably the following scripts:

 * ``test_openerp``: a uniform test launcher for all supported versions.
-See test_openerp_name option below for details.
+See test_script_name option below for details.
 * ``openerp_command``: see openerp_command_name option below for
   details.
 Not installed for OpenERP major versions less than or equal to 6.1.